kelvinadeu/triangle-tracker/readme.md

 the second has a possibility to show Equilateral triangle

-the third one will show Isoscele triangle
+the third one will show Isosceles triangle

 the last one will show Scalene triangle

+TECHNOLOGIES USED

+html

+styles.css

+readme

+javascript